xoolive/traffic/docs/quickstart.rst

     subset[0].chart()

-  Even a simple visualisation without an physical features plotted on the y-channel can be meaningful.
-The following proposition helps visualising when aircraft are airborne:
+  Even a simple visualization without a physical features plotted on the y-channel can be meaningful.
+The following proposition helps visualizing when aircraft are airborne:

   .. jupyter-execute::